How is Tax Levied on Rent from Vacant Land?

 However, this deduction is limited to the regular Rs 30,000 if the home loan was approved on or after April 1, 1999, and the property purchase hasn’t been finished within five years of the end of the fiscal year the capital was borrowed.

-Losses of up to Rs 2 lakh can be deducted from a person’staxable incomes under other headings in a year if you have losses on your interest payment because it is greater than the NAV of the property that is presumed to be rented out.
+Losses of up to Rs 2 lakh can be deducted from a taxable income under other headings in a year if you have losses on your interest payment because it is greater than the NAV of the property that is presumed to be rented out.

-As long as it is offset against income from residential property and not any other head under which an assesse’s income is taxed, the loss in excess of this amount may be carried forward by the taxpayer for eight assessment years.
+As long as it is offset against income from residential property and not any other head under which an assessee’s income is taxed, the taxpayer may carry the loss above this amount for eight assessment years.